davidov541/aws-reinvent-2023/README.md

 - Cloud has ability to execute custom modules with no code (platform team creates module, and then dev teams don't need to code to use them)
 - HCP Waypoint builds on this to create a "golden path" to creating applications.
 - AWS service catalog allows ability to create modules through Terraform without having the underlying access
+  - This only works with the AWS Provider, so no chance to use this with third-party tools like Snowflake.
 ## Microservices
 - Strangler Fig Pattern
     - To convert a monolith to micrservices, take new features and implement as microservices.